ChuckFerrando/product-leadership-labs/standards/LAB_REVIEW_CHECKLIST.md

 - [ ] Target pillar is identified if promotion is possible
 - [ ] Required validation gaps are documented
 - [ ] Promotion is not assumed automatically
+- [ ] Promotion is not assumed or implied without formal governance decision

 ---